jstevens2102/VRDD-Escape-Room/README.md

 - Added first version of keypad prefab.
 - Began working on script side of keypad interaction.
 - Adjusted hand collider positions to make grabbing feel a bit more intuitive.
+- Imported basement room model and created new scene for game level.

 ### 30/08/2021
 - Imported Barrel Stand, Wine Bottle and Wine Rack packages to main project.